BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 And after creating some login credentials in the database the portfolio tool, with back-end and database, was up and running again.

 ### Advanced investments

+The main feedback I received during my halfway meeting at school was that it would be beneficial to expand the portfolio form by adding more advanced functionality that wouldn't typically work in standard forms.
+For example, making the form reactive depending on the specific venture that needs to fill it in.

 **NULL**

 ### User test